enderneko/BFInfinite/README.md

 ## Introduction | 简介

-**BFInfinite** is a World of Warcraft addon suite inspired by ElvUI, featuring unit frames, action bars, nameplates, UI enhancements, and more.
+**BFI** is a World of Warcraft addon suite inspired by ElvUI, featuring unit frames, action bars, nameplates, UI enhancements, and more.
 With a highly customizable and minimalist design, it aims to provide players with an unprecedented experience.
 More features will continue to be added in the future to meet the personalized needs of different players.